Lab41/Circulo/examples/school/README.md

 #Primary School - Cumulative Networks

 Run `python do_example.py` to automatically perform all steps outlined below.
-Note: the example doesn't currently work in all environments -- very finicky about Cairo.
-However, the `download` and `prepare` functions should work fine.
+Note: the example relies on the python plotting framework "Cairo", which sometimes can be difficult to install.
+For directions on how to install Cairo for python refer to the main README for the Circulo project.

 ###Data Prep